 - Is it possible for my investments to just follow the markets?

 A Disciplined Approach to Investing

-These three strategies can help you build up your investments and weather market highs and lows.
+These three strategies can help you build your wealth and weather market highs and lows.

 Find ways to filter out the noise and remain focused on your primary objectives.
-Diversifying your investments with sound judgement maximizes your probability of success.
+Diversifying your investments with sound judgment maximizes your probability of success.